Finns in snowshoes create temporary artwork on golf course

-HELSINKI (AP) — An ephemeral artwork made with thousands of footsteps in the snow has captured attention near Finland’s capital of Helsinki.
+HELSINKI — An ephemeral artwork made with thousands of footsteps in the snow has captured attention near Finland’s capital of Helsinki.

 Under the guidance of local resident and amateur artist Janne Pyykko, 11 snowshoe-clad volunteers stamped a series of complex geometric patterns on a golf course.
 Together, the designs resemble a huge snowflake.